 Pius X entered into the most revolutionary concept of modern teaching--the Model Schools Project.
 All of the school's departments are kept up to date on new teaching breakthroughs, which enables students to profit from the latest in educational methods.
 The content of educational materials are now broken down into three distinct sections; that which is basic, that which is desirable, that which is enriching.
 Pius began an innovation in education called "non-gradedness."
 This places a student in a class where his or her present achievement is the deciding factor.
 His success or difficulty throughout the year will enable his or her teachers to place him or her in a phase according to the student's learning capacity.
 Emphasis is put on progress and learning by the individual, and not a group of thirty or forty students, a "pre-packaging" concept of the past.
 The student is recognized as being unique, someone with special talents, special weaknesses.
 The student is able to decide for himself or herself, to a large degree, what subjects he or she wants to learn, where, from whom, and most importantly, why.
 The student is able, thanks to the utilization of school resources, to enlarge his or her spectrum of learning with greater ease and efficiency, and therefore, benefit more from education.
 Father James W. Keefe, former principal at Pius X High School from 1967 to 1975, was the innovator and chief planner of the Model Schools Project.
 He spent 75% of his time at Pius planning for improved instruction, department coordination, and independent study implementation.

 St. Matthias High School was, since 1960, located on Stafford Avenue and Belgrade Street in Huntington Park.
 In March of 1995, the Archdiocese of Los Angeles announced a school realignment transforming Pius X, a co-educational high school, into a co-institutional high school with St. Matthias, phasing out the Pius X program over a three-year period.
 About 80% of St. Matthias' all-girls student body of 300 transferred to Pius.
 This resulted in a larger all-girls high school located on the sprawling 17-acre Pius X campus.
-Today, St. Matthias is dedicated to educating young women in faith, with the family, for the future.
+Today, St. Matthias is dedicated to educating young men and women in faith, with the family, for the future.